 The extra wait times for car parts to be delivered has resulted in fewer vehicles being repaired.
 As a result, it has reduced the car repair capacity across the UK and increased the time taken to get some vehicles repaired.

 Another problem for repairers is the lack of courtesy cars available to replace yours when it is being fixed.
 One of the benefits of MORE THAN comprehensive car insurance is a courtesy car while yours is being repaired.
-Because car repairs are taking longer than usual there are more requests for cars and a shortage because more are in use, causing a real headache for repairers.
+There are more requests for courtesy cars because car repairs are taking longer than usual.
+This courtesy car shortage is causing a real headache for repairers.
 This is affecting all insurers and repairers.